ammarbinfaisal/blog/_posts/2024-07-23-writeup-journal-imaginary-ctf.md

 echo "</p>";
 ```

-This was the source code of the php server.
-I do not know php I could not see the obvious vulnerability.

 I intially tried accessing the flag without using `..`.
 On hacktricks I found few ways but none of them worked.